Are you wondering, “What are the hardest things about homeschooling?”

 There are so many blog posts out there that show a rosy, sweet, ideal vision of home education…but is it really like that…every day? (spoiler alert – nope!)

-It’s hard to believe, but we will be starting our third year of homeschooling in a month or so.
+It’s hard to believe, but we are coming up on our 5th year of homeschooling.

 Not surprisingly, I have had to learn a lot and work through a lot of challenges to make homeschooling effective for our family.